About Gina Henschen, LPC

 Compassionate.
 Down-to-Earth.
 Human.

 Hello!
 Welcome.
 My name is Virginia Henschen, but most people call me Gina.
+My pronouns are she/her/hers.
 I’m so glad you’re here.

 Whether you’re a therapy newbie or you’ve done this before, I want to commend you for prioritizing your health and well-being.
 It takes a great deal of courage to reach out for support, especially in a society that still views burnout, overworking, and self-sacrifice as a badge of honor.